Probing Hairy Kerr Black Holes through Quasi-Periodic Oscillations I: A study based on the kinematic models: Epicyclic frequencies for hairy black holes

-In \ref{Fig9b}-\ref{Fig9d}, we fix the length parameter $l$ to $0.1$; in \ref{Fig9e}-\ref{Fig9g}, we fix $l$ to $l=e^{-2}$; and in \ref{Fig9h}-\ref{Fig9i}, we fix $l=0.3$; while varing $\alpha$ for each chosen value of $l$.
-Here the vertical dotted line represents the inner most stable circular orbit radius $r_{ms}$ for the maximum spin value which is the smallest $r_{ms}$ radius compared to other spin values.
+Finally in \autoref{ftheta1} we have shown the variation of $f_\theta$ with $r$, keeping the length parameter $l$ fixed and varying the deformation parameter $\alpha$ in the allowed spin range.
+Here \ref{Fig9a} corresponds to the Kerr case where $a_{max}\sim 1$ is the maximum spin that the Kerr black hole can attain.
+We have shown the variation of $f_\theta$ for $a=-a_{max}$, $a=-0.5 a_{max}$, $a=0$, $a=0.5 a_{max}$, $a=a_{max}$.
+We note that $f_\theta$ monotonically increases with decreasing radial distance from the BH for the Schwarzschild BH or retrograde spins while for intermediate to maximal prograde spins $f_\theta$ attains a maximum and then drops to zero inside the $r_{ms}$.
+However, for $r>r_{ms}$, $f_\theta$ is monotonically increasing with decreasing $r$.
+Also, $f_\theta$ decreases with an increase in spin of the BH.
+In \ref{Fig9b}-\ref{Fig9d}, we fix the length parameter $l$ to $0.1$ while in \ref{Fig9h}-\ref{Fig9i} we fix $l=0.3$; while varing $\alpha$ for each chosen value of $l$.
+The behaviour for $l=e^{-2}$ is similar to that of $l=0.1$, and hence we do not present this case.
+Here the vertical dotted line represents the innermost stable circular orbit radius $r_{ms}$ for the maximum spin value for a given $l,\alpha$, which is also the smallest $r_{ms}$ radius compared to other spin values.
 In case of \ref{Fig9d} and \ref{Fig9i}, the smallest $r_{ms}$ is almost $1$.
 From \autoref{ftheta1}, we observe that the behavior of $f_\theta$ as a function of $r$ closely resembles the Kerr case.
 However, for hairy Kerr black holes with nonzero $l$ and $\alpha$, and satisfying $l\alpha < 2$, the corresponding $r_{ms}$ is larger than that of their Kerr counterparts.
 This is mainly because the extremal spin $a_{max}$ of hairy Kerr BHs is smaller than that of their extremal Kerr counterparts (see \autoref{S2}).
 As a consequence, for $r>r_{ms}$, the hairy Kerr BHs generally have smaller $f_\theta$ compared to Kerr BHs with similar spin.
-From \autoref{ftheta1} it seems that for $r\gtrsim r_{ms}$, $f_\theta$ increases with $\alpha$ for a given $l$ and $a$.
-This behavior can be better understood from \ref{Fig9j} where at $r=6 ~R_g$ (i.e., near $r_{ms}$), $f_\theta$ first decreases, then increases and finally saturates to a constant value much before $\alpha \sim \alpha_{max}$.
+For a given $l$ and $a$, and at a particular radius, $f_\theta$ exhibits minimal variation with respect to $\alpha$.
+This behavior can be better understood from \ref{Fig9j} where at $r=6 ~R_g$ (i.e., near $r_{ms}$), $f_\theta$ first decreases slightly, then marginally increases and finally saturates to a constant value much before $\alpha \sim \alpha_{max}$.